PDXPythonPirates/pyrate-stocks/README.md

 **4**.
 After login, the user has options for Home, Dashboard, Update and Logout pages.

 **5**.
 On the Dashboard page, the user is presented with the curent information on stocks they selected.
-The user has options to add and delete stocks (tickers).
+The user has options to add and delete stocks (tickers) and to plot historical data.

 **6**.
 On the Update page, the user can change username, password, email and enter stocks symbols.
 The form is preloaded with username, email and any stocks in the account.  *These inforamtion was preloaded with the assumption that they typically don't change.
 But if user enters new inforamtion, it will be saved.*